-This report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 including statements regarding our future revenues, growth in student body, including future organic/referral enrollments and our plans regarding the new pre-licensure BSN degree, projections with respect to our marketing efficiency ratio, the integration of USU and liquidity.
+This report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 including statements regarding our future revenues and expenses, growth in student body, including future organic/referral enrollments, future investments including in our new pre-licensure BSN program and the expectations from that program, improvement in Adjusted EBITDA, and our liquidity.
 All statements other than statements of historical facts contained in this report, including statements regarding our future financial position, liquidity, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "estimate," "continue," "anticipate," "intend," "should," "plan," "could," "target," "potential," "is likely," "will," "expect" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.

 The results anticipated by any or all of these forward-looking statements might not occur.
-Important factors, uncertainties and risks that may cause actual results to differ materially from these forward-looking statements are contained in the Risk Factors contained in our Form 10-K for the year ended April 30, 2018 and prospectus supplement dated April 19, 2018.
+Important factors, uncertainties and risks that may cause actual results to differ materially from these forward-looking statements include the continued effectiveness of our online marketing, how students react to our hybrid pre-licensure BSN program over time, unanticipated issues with launching our second campus, failure to continue obtaining students at low acquisition costs and keeping teaching costs down.
+Further information on our risk factors is contained in our filings with the SEC, including our Form 10-K for the year ended April 30, 2018 and prospectus supplement dated April 19, 2018.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as the result of new information, future events or otherwise.
-For more information regarding some of the ongoing risks and uncertainties of our business, see the Risk Factors and our other filings with the SEC.